michhar/azureml-keras-yolov3-custom/README.md

 ## Upload images or video to Storage

 You will need the Python Azure Blob Storage package for this step installed locally or wherever you run the following Python script.
 Install as follows.

+> Note the version number, here (you may have to uninstall `azure-storage-blob` if already installed).

 ```unix
 pip install azure-storage-blob==12.3.1